jackchinski/itsTooHotInMyRoom/README.md

 ## Problems I've crossed
+- Problem 1: Unlabeled CPU fan wires
+- Solution 1: There are 4 slots, I just need the power and ground to be plugged in correctly to label those to, should only take a couple tries to get the right combination...
+- Problem 2: RPM is outputting out 0 RPM / s.
+- Soloution 2: I don't really need it to control the fan speeds, as long as the PWM is working, I'm able to achieve what I need, this just would have been nice to see.
+- Problem 3: The arduino board does not have enough power for 1 fan, yet alone 3 fans.
+The board provides 5V, but each fan requires 12V and 0.2A...
+I don't feel like purchasing a $12 jack barrel
+- Solution 3: so I will be going around my house to see what I can unplug, and steal a cable from to solve this issue, will need atleast 0.6A and 12V.
-### Problem 1 I've burned a temp sensor while trying to feed the fans more power...
+- Problem 4: I've burned a temp sensor while trying to feed the fans more power...
-### Solution 1

-- Problem 2: don't know which wire is which
-- Solution 2:
-- Problem 3: RPM is not working
-- Soloution 3:
+- Solution 4: Use seperate parts of the breadboard to power the temp sensor with 5V, and the other side for the power distribution of the 12V jack barrel for the fans.
+Also good thing the temperature sensor came with 5 sensors !
 -
-- Problem 4: The arduino board does not have enough power for 1 fan, yet alone 3 fans.
-The board provides 5V, but each fan requires 12V and 0.2A...
-I don't feel like purchasing a $12 jack barrel, so I will be going around my house to see what I can unplug, and steal a cable from to solve this issue, will need atleast 0.6A and 12V.